alexandreweiss/acp-demo/README.md

   - connect via Guacamole to we-Enovia
   - df -h,
   - ls /mnt/azrweswbsa

+## Internet egress filtering for island virtual networks
+- Browse the Azure Container Instance to check at internet connectivity
+- Play with Distributed Cloud Firewall

 ## Demonstrate Aviatrix Edge deployment via Copilot GUI
 - Use serial under the box to create edge in Copilot,